This article originally appeared on the blog Be for Beauty but has been updated here.

 Hamburg to Copenhagen is a direct 5 hour train that navigates not just the German and Danish countrysides but also the Femer Bælt – a stretch of water between the two.
 Unbeknown to me at the time, the train was due to embark on its own ferry at Puttgarden and carry us across the water to Rødbyhavn.

-It’s always a little nerve-wrecking when you travel in a foreign country, especially one that doesn’t speak English.
+It’s always a little nerve-wracking when you travel in a foreign country, especially one that doesn’t speak English.
 Lucky for us Scandinavia’s second language is English and so the tannoy announced there was a technical fault which would mean we need to disembark the train at Puttgarden.

 The trip then incorporated a ferry ride, before arriving at Rødbyhavn where we needed another train to take us the rest of the way.